 Domestic violence involves a pattern of behavior within a relationship that is used to maintain power or control over another.
-Domestic violence can happen to anyone; it is not dependent on your economic status, ethnicity, sexual preference, or any other status.
+Domestic violence can happen to anyone; it is not dependent on your economic status, ethnicity, sexual orientation, or any other status.
 Being abused can be confusing – and it is not your fault.

 How would you rate your relationship?